-Clean energy, specifically, is well positioned for the upcoming negotiations.
-Since early 2017 the EU is proudly at the helm of Mission Innovation, an intergovernmental pledge to double public R&D spending on energy between the years 2015-2020.
+Clean energy, specifically, is well-positioned for the upcoming negotiations.
+Since early 2017 the EU is proudly at the helm of Mission Innovation, an intergovernmental pledge to double public R&D spending on the energy between the years 2015-2020.
 This creates the expectation that the EU will push the other members towards bold pledges after 2020, using its own research budget to set an example.

 Follow us on Twitter, including for news about the launch of our Projects Catalogue 2018 (@EUREC_Info).